rsn8887/RetroAdapterMod/README.md

 Changelog
 =========
+v1.7
+- add special firmware version for MiSTer that allows full NeGcon support on MiSTer when the PS1 core is set to "wheel-negcon" mode.
+No other differences.

 v1.6
 - add firmware versions for 16 MHz crystals, for commercial boards that use 16 MHz instead of 15 MHz (untested)
 - make code compatible with latest avr-gcc compiler